-I am the [site owner/land owner] of the listed site at [include address].
+I am the [site owner/site manager] of the listed site at [include address].

-I confirm my support for the proposed project to be undertaken by [name of organisation] and their application for a grant under the Australian Heritage Grants program.
+I confirm my support for the proposed project to be undertaken by [name of organisation] and their application for a grant under the Australian Heritage Grants 2021-22 program.